• Mumbai, India

 For example, you can teach them the importance of eye contact while greeting someone.
 Practice saying “Hi” without eye contact.
 Then, add brief eye contact.
 Role-play different settings (home, public).

-Explain how eye contact shows attention and friendliness and when they do not look at the eyes of the person who they are greeting, it won’t look very welcoming to them.
+Explain how eye contact shows attention and friendliness, and when they do not look at the eyes of the person they are greeting, it won’t look very welcoming to them.

 6. Practice in Familiar Settings